 At this time we have 4 3D printers and the public's demand for use is growing.
 This process will help to ensure that those wanting to use the printer at least once will have the opportunity.

 Schedule an appointment with a 3D printer coach.
-Check the online calendar for the current schedule of 3D printer coaches.
 The majority of these coaches are volunteers.
-Please select at least 2 days and times that you are able to come for training and send an email to wlmakerspacereservations [at] gmail [dot] com for an appointment.
+Please send an email to wlmakerspacereservations [at] gmail [dot] com for an appointment.
 (In most cases TWO 1 hour training sessions are required.
 Once the coach feels you are aware of how the 3D printer functions and how to solve problems when they occur, you can schedule a 2 hour session on the printer while a coach is there.
 Future times will be dependent upon the availability of printers.)